 This degree uses a variety of learning and teaching approaches, including lectures, seminars, workshops, presentations and group discussions.

 In addition to your lectures and tutorials, you will also have interactive coursework seminars that develop theoretical knowledge and research skills.
 Expert supervision and regular meetings with your supervisor support individual self-paced research.

 You will complete a range of assessments apart from the thesis, which may include essays, online tests, group presentations and exams.

-All programs are delivered in English.
+All courses are delivered in English.
 You will have access to online resources through the myRMIT student portal.

 Crime management is a growth area and RMIT University sits at the cutting edge of preparing people for employment in this field.
 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-Integral to the success of RMIT justice degrees are their close links with criminal justice agencies, augmenting the program design, development and delivery.
+Integral to the success of RMIT justice degrees are their close links with criminal justice agencies, augmenting the degree design, development and delivery.

 The degree is developed in consultation with an Advisory Committee made up of representatives from the Department of Justice, Courts and Tribunals, Corrections Victoria, Victoria Police, Australian Federal Police and the wider justice community.
 Their involvement ensures that the degree is vocationally relevant, meets the needs of graduate employers and is up-to-date with latest issues.

 The central focus of this degree is the thesis project.
 This is an individually negotiated research project supported by individual and small group interaction with staff, peers and industry experts.